-This clause has been developed in response to the key issues raised by the community during the public exhibition of the draft GRLEP 2020, concerning the loss of tree canopy and the gradual diminish of natural characteristics as result of recent development activities where extensive tree removals have been approved to make way for larger dwelling houses, dual occupancies and/or secondary dwellings in the low density areas.
+This clause has been developed in response to the key issues raised by the community during the public exhibition of the draft GRLEP 2020, concerning the loss of tree canopy and the gradual diminishment of natural characteristics as a result of recent development activities where tree removals have been approved to make way for larger dwelling houses, dual occupancies and/or secondary dwellings in the low density residential areas.

-The intent of this clause is to ensure any development undertaken on land in the R2 Low Density Residential and the R3 Medium Density Residential zones maintains and enhances the landscaped character of the neighbourhood and contributes to the tree canopy of the local government area.
+The intent of this clause is to ensure any development undertaken on land in the R2 Low Density Residential and the R3 Medium Density Residential zones maintains and enhances the landscaped character of the neighbourhood and contributes to the tree canopy of the LGA.
+This clause will also enable Council to enforce the removal of exotic tree species and require the provision of locally endemic species as replacements.